The Philippines Right Now

 Main gateway for the Visayas

-A popular arrival point for travellers heading to Cebu, Bohol, Siquijor, Negros, and other central islands.
+A popular arrival point for travelers heading to Cebu, Bohol, Siquijor, Negros, and other central islands.
 International and domestic connections are straightforward, and transfers into Cebu City or Mactan's resort area are usually much easier than in Manila.

 -